 Equipping families to meet their needs

-In their work to support vulnerable children, the Watsons are fueled by their conviction that every child was created for a purpose, has a God-given destiny, and deserves to be loved, nurtured and given the opportunity to flourish.
+In their work to support vulnerable children and families, the Watsons are fuelled by their conviction that everyone was created for a purpose, has a God-given destiny, and deserves the opportunity to flourish.

 Presenting children with school uniforms

-Natalie and Randy are extremely grateful to Bopoma Villages’ Board of Directors, its growing team of dedicated volunteers, and generous donors who have partnered with them to bring health, opportunity, dignity, and hope to vulnerable children and families in rural Zimbabwe.
+Natalie and Randy are extremely grateful to Bopoma Villages’ Board of Directors, its dedicated volunteers in Canada and Zimbabwe, and generous donors who have partnered with them to bring health, opportunity, dignity, and hope to vulnerable children and families in rural Zimbabwe.